GeniusesOfSymfony/WebSocketPhpClient/README.md

 ## About

-This library has been tested with Ratchet WAMP server.
-It is based on the original WebSocketPhpClient and works with v2.0.0 of the GOS/Web-Socket-Bundle.
-It can only send messages to the server, listening for replies is not implemented.
+This package provides a PHP client that can send messages to a websocket server utilizing the WAMPv1 protocol.
+Listening for replies is not supported at this time.

 Supported functions:
  - prefix
  - call